-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes No, the project is not located on land zoned exclusively for agriculture e.
-Inyo County has no Williamson Ac et contracts. c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))?
-No, the project site does not include forest land or timber land. d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes No, the project is not located on forestland. e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use? \boxtimes No, the project is not located on farmland and is not conducive to future use as farmland.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ No, the project is not located on land zoned exclusively for agricultu re.
+Inyo County has no Williamson Act contracts. c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))?
+No, the project site does not include forest land or timber land. d) Result in the loss of forest land or conversion of forest land to non-forest use? $\boxtimes$ No, the project is not located on forestland. e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use?
+No, the project is not located on farmland and is not conducive to future use as farmland.
 III.
-AIR QUALITY: Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
-Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes No, control of air quality issues during construction, primarily dust mitigation, will be managed with techniques utilizing, application of water, and application of dust suppressants.
-There is no applicable air quality plan for the area the project is proposed.
-The applicant will be conditioned with obtaining any required permits and following best management practices as set forth by the Great Basin Unified Air Pollution Control District. b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation?
-No, the proposed project will be in compliance with air quality standards as the applicant is conditioned with obtaining any required permits and following best management practices as set forth by the Great Basin Unified Air Pollution Control District. c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non- attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)?
-The operation of the solar project is not anticipated to result in a subs installed.
-As a result, long term emissions resulting from the project of project would not contribute to a cumulatively considerable net increa- would be less than significant. peration is anticip ated to be below a pplicable thresh olds.
-The d) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes No, the proposed project will not expose sensitive receptors to any new not produce pollutants. v substantial pollu tant concentration s as the solar fac ility will
+AIR QUALITY: Where available, the significance criteria establishmanagement or air pollution control district may be relied upon to m Vould the projec ot: a) Conflict with or obstruct implementation of the applicable air quality plan? $\boxtimes$ No, control of air quality issues during construction, primarily dust to of water, and application of dust suppressants.
+There is no applicable applicant will be conditioned with obtaining any required permits and Basin Unified Air Pollution Control District. e air quality pla n for the area the p roject is propos ed.
+The b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation?
+No, the proposed project will be in compliance with air quality stand permits and following best management practices as set forth by the c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? $\boxtimes$ The operation of the solar project is not anticipated to result in a sub- installed.
+As a result, long term emissions resulting from the project project would not contribute to a cumulatively considerable net incre- would be less than significant. operation is anti icipated to be belov v applicable thr esholds.
+The d) Expose sensitive receptors to substantial pollutant concentrations? $\boxtimes$ No, the proposed project will not expose sensitive receptors to any not produce pollutants. ew substantial po ollutant concentrati ons as the solar facility will